ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/utils/README.md

    - Repair duplicated JSON patterns with `repairDuplicatedJsonPattern`
    - Use proper type annotations with generic parameters

+7. **Message Content Type Handling**:
+   - Always use `extractContentAsString` when comparing or manipulating message content
+   - Be mindful of the `MessageContent` type which can be either string or array
+   - When setting content that must be string, always convert with proper utility

-7. **Immutable Data Patterns**:
+8. **Immutable Data Patterns**:
    - Avoid reassigning `const` variables; use property updates instead
    - Create new objects instead of mutating existing ones
    - Use spread operators and object destructuring for updates

-8. **Modular Responsibility**:
+9. **Modular Responsibility**:
    - Respect the separation of concerns between utility modules
    - Combine utilities to create higher-level functionality
    - Keep utility functions focused on a single responsibility
    - Break down large methods into smaller ones with clear purposes
    - Use descriptive names that indicate a method's responsibility

-9. **Method Abstraction Levels**:
+10. **Method Abstraction Levels**:
     - Maintain consistent abstraction levels within classes and modules
     - Public methods should operate at a higher abstraction level
     - Helper methods should handle specific implementation details
     - Keep methods short and focused on one task

+11. **Imports Checklist - Critical Functions**:
+    - Always check that you've imported all necessary functions, especially:
+    - `processJsonDelta` for handling streaming JSON
+    - `repairToolArguments` for fixing tool call JSON
+    - `processToolArgumentsDelta` for streaming tool call processing
+    - `getErrorMessage` for error handling
+    - `extractContentAsString` for handling message content properly

+12. **String Literal Best Practices**:
+    - Use single quotes for strings containing double quotes and vice versa
+    - Only escape quotes when they would otherwise terminate the string
+    - Use template literals for complex strings with interpolation
+    - Be careful with backslashes in string literals - double them in regular expressions

 By following these guidelines, we can maintain high code quality with clear module boundaries while minimizing code duplication across the codebase.